Advertising is typically the last strategy I recommend to companies.

 → caption under photo

-→ clear, concise body copy that evokes emotional response (bullet points often easier to read)
+→ clear, concise body copy evoking emotional response (bullet points often easier to read)

 → contact information, including URL of your website or QR code

-→ call to action (i.e.; redeem this coupon, call this extension, etc.)
+→ call to action (i.e.; redeem this coupon, call this extension, special offer, etc.)

 - You may wish to set up separate mailboxes for various media.
-For example, you could direct callers to “extension 101” to track calls from the SF Chronicle, or have your Facebook ad invite visitors to call “extension 102” or click through to a particular landing page so you can determine where responses are actually coming from.
+For example, you could direct callers to "extension 101" to track calls from the SF Chronicle, or have your Facebook ad invite visitors to email/message you or click through to a particular landing page so you can determine where responses are actually coming from.